 Academic Program Overview

-Abundant Life Academy is a fully accredited high school operating under the guidelines and requirements of the Utah State Office of Education.
-We are a school accredited through the Northwest Accreditation Commission, which is the same as other State of Utah high schools, colleges and universities.
+Abundant Life Academy is a fully accredited high school operating under the guidelines and requirements of the State Office of Education.
+We are a school accredited through the Northwest Accreditation Commission, which is the same as other state high schools, colleges and universities.

 Our academic program is designed for a small student body of up to 72 students, grades 7 – 12.
 Ours is an independent study with tutelage program.
 The students are registered for grade-appropriate courses, and they work through the courses at their own pace.
 We maintain minimum weekly expectations according to their individual academic programs, but some students prefer to work ahead.